JuliaManifolds/LieGroups.jl/docs/src/notation.md

-# Notation on LIe Groups
+# Notation on Lie Groups

-For most of the notation used throughout this package, we follow [HilgertNeeb:2012](@cite)
+For most of the notation used throughout this package, we follow [HilgertNeeb:2012](@cite).

 | Symbol | Description | Also used | Comment |
 |:--:|:--------------- |:--:|:-- |